gitmachtl/scripts/cardano/mainnet-release-candidate/README.md

 ### Directory Structure

 There is no directory structure, the current design is FLAT.
 So all Examples below are generating/using files within the same directory.
 This should be fine for the most of you.
-If you're fine with this, skip this section and check the [Scriptfile Description](#scriptfiles-short-info) below.<p>However, if you wanna use directories there is a way:
+If you're fine with this, skip this section and check the [Scriptfile Syntax](#scriptfiles-syntax) below.<p>However, if you wanna use directories there is a way:
 * **Method-1:** Making a directory for a complete set: (all wallet and poolfiles in one directory)
 1. Put the scripts in a directory that is in your PATH environment variable, so you can call the scripts from everywhere.
 1. Make a directory whereever you like